belalabdelaty/Summer-2026-internships/README.md

-# Summer 2026 Tech Internships 🧑‍💻
+# Summer 2026 Tech Internships 💻

-Collection of Summer 2026 internship opportunities in tech!
+Collection of Summer 2026 internship opportunities in tech in EMEA and the USA!

-📢 For off-season internships, see the [Off-Season README](./Off-Season.md)
-🚀 For new-grad tech jobs, check out [New-Grad](./New-Grad.md)

 ## 📌 Legend
 - 🔒 – Internship application is closed
-- 🇺🇸 – Requires U.S. Citizenship
 - 🛑 – Does NOT offer sponsorship
 ---

 ## 📋 Internship List